SubtleStone/SubtleStoneSteam.github.io/README.md

 SHADERS WERE TAKING 30-40 mins to process.
 So, I started looking for a fix found this solution on reddit.

->Open your File Manager, if you are new to Linux you can just open a terminal and type Dolphin, Thunar, Nemo whatever your file manager is.
+Open your File Manager, if you are new to Linux you can just open a terminal and type Dolphin, Thunar, Nemo whatever your file manager is.
->Press Ctrl+H to see hidden files.
+Press Ctrl+H to see hidden files.
 Go to

-.local/share/steam  (Here you should see other folders like appcache, bin, clientui, compatibilitytools.d, config etc
+> .local/share/steam  (Here you should see other folders like appcache, bin, clientui, compatibilitytools.d, config etc

 If you use a flatpak version

+Go to
-go to .var/app/com.valvesoftware.Steam/data/Steam
+> .var/app/com.valvesoftware.Steam/data/Steam

-> Create a file called steam_dev.cfg
+ Create a file called steam_dev.cfg
-> Open the file with any text editor and add
+ Open the file with any text editor and add

-unShaderBackgroundProcessingThreads X
+> unShaderBackgroundProcessingThreads X

 where X is the number of cores for your cpu if you have hyperthreading